la2050/archive/_projects/2018/closing-the-digital-equity-gap-for-underserved-latino-families-with-common-sense.md

   grass-root organizations.
 Our interactions on the ground in underserved communities, in turn, influence the creation of content at a national level that benefits all families through our social channels and media outlets.
-project_measure: >-
-  Common Sense is committed to measuring the impact of our work.
-By the end of the grant period, we anticipate that we will have:

-   Our Reach:

-   At least 200-300 parents will have attended a parent workshop (via schools or community partners).
-These workshops offer a better understanding of the digital world, identify tools that support the educational goals of the family, and allow underserved parents to feel welcome in a safe environment for learning.

-   Partnerships will be established with at least 4-5 community-based organizations in LA who will disseminate Common Sense content.

-   At least 100 community-based educators will be trained to provide workshops to families on media and technology issues.
-All participants in the train-the-trainer programs will receive recognition for being agents of changes in their community as a Common Sense Technology Champion.

-   Our Impact:

-   Through surveys of Los Angeles area parents:

-   At least 90% of parents and families will report that they were either “very satisfied” or “satisfied” with Common Sense sessions

-   At least 90% of parents and families will report that our sessions were of “high quality” or “quality.”

-   At least 85% of parents and families will report that they have higher levels of confidence in helping guide their kids to be good digital citizens

-   At least 80% of parents and families will report that they feel better educated on where they can go to access more information and support on digital tools to support learning at home
 project_five_years: >-
   In five years, we hope to have grown and fostered a community of parents and families who can guide their children towards success in the 21st Century.
 We